Mubassira-Esha/Cyber-Security-Project/Project code/Readme.md

 receive messages.
 • Client (User A): The part of the program that connects to the server, encrypts outgoing messages, and decrypts incoming messages.
-• Server (User B): The server listens for incoming messages from the client, decrypts them, and sends back encrypted replies.
+• Server (User B): The server listens for incoming messages from the client, decrypts them and sends back encrypted replies.

 Each part of the project is implemented as follows:
 1. Chat Window:
 • A simple Java Swing interface where users can type messages and see replies.
 • Encrypted messages are displayed in a special admin panel.

-2. Network Communication (Client-Server):
+3. Network Communication (Client-Server):
-4
 • Client: Connects to the server and encrypts outgoing messages.
-• Server: Receives and decrypts messages from the client and sends encrypted responses.
+• Server: Receives and decrypts messages from the client and sends encrypted responses.

-3. Encryption:
+5. Encryption:
 • Server: We use the AutoKey Cipher to encrypt and decrypt each message, ensuring they’re secure during transmission.

 The project uses the AutoKey Cipher for encrypting and decrypting messages:
 • Each character in the message is shifted based on a key, making it hard to read without decrypting.
 • This method provides basic security and is efficient for small chat applications.

 • Java Development Kit (JDK): Version 8 or higher was used for compiling and running the Java code.
 • Integrated Development Environment (IDE): NetBeans or Eclipse IDE for efficient debugging and testing.
 • Java Swing Library: For creating the user interface.
 • Networking Libraries: Java’s java.net package to manage socket communication between the client and server

 • The client and server programs were run on the same machine, simulating a local network.